-If you are a victim of domestic abuse, or know someone who is, and there is an emergency that is ongoing or life is in danger, dial 999.
+If you are a victim of domestic abuse, or know someone who is, and there is an emergency that is ongoing or life is in danger, call 999 now.

 If you have been the victim of domestic abuse, or are concerned for someone who is, you can report this in the safety of your local police station.
 If you require a translator, we can provide someone initially by phone and later in person.

 In non-emergency cases and for general advice, please call 101.

 Our officers will ensure that you are dealt with respectfully and spoken to away from the person responsible for the abuse.
 If you have been physically injured, it’s important that your injuries are examined by a doctor.
 We will arrange medical care if necessary.

 We will stay in contact with you and see you through the whole investigation.
 Our aim is to contact you within 24 hours of you reporting the offence to let you know what’s happening.

 We will also give you a dedicated phone number, so you can call us directly to find out how your case is going or talk about anything that might be worrying you.

 In many cases, victims of domestic abuse require temporary or longer-term housing alternatives.
 It may be that you require an injunction to prevent the perpetrator approaching you, or perhaps need counselling or support.